The-Intern-Project/site/_posts/2013-03-25-how-to-get-a-kickass-internship-as.md

 ---
 layout: article
 title: !
-'How to Get a Kickass Internship as a High School Student"
+"Internships for High Schoolers"
 published: true
 categories:
-  - ''
+  - 'finding-an-internship'
 author: <a href="tess.rinearson@gmail.com">Tess Rinearson</a>
 original_url: http://tessrinearson.com/blog/?p=483
 image_url: /assets/img/houses.png
-tagline: ! ''
+tagline: !
+'Getting a kick-ass internship before college'
 ---

 I was an intern at Valve the summer after my senior year.
 Another one of my friends worked at NASA.
 Others worked for Microsoft, Bank of America, or interesting startups.
 Others threw their hands up in the air because “no one wants a high school intern.”